crystallabs/unibilium-shim.cr/README.md

   ...
 ```

-2. Terminfo capabilities and their aliased names can be looked up via methods (preferred over using a Hash lookup).
+2. Terminfo capabilities and their aliased names can be looked up via methods.
 Again this just invokes the methods and the methods return the appropriate enum members:

 ```